Wal-Mart loses bid to keep documents on bribery probe from shareholder

 Wal-Mart had appealed a ruling by Delaware's lower Court of Chancery that ordered the company to produce documents to an Indiana union pension trust, which owns the company's stock.
 The trust had sued Wal-Mart for access to the documents, saying it needed them to determine if the company's board breached duties to shareholders by failing to investigate bribery allegations.

-Wal-Mart is under investigation by U.S. and Mexican authorities who are trying to determine if crimes were committed.
+Wal-Mart spokeswoman Brooke Buchanan said the ruling was procedural and did not address the merits of the allegations.
+"The allegations against the company have been the subject of an ongoing, thorough internal investigation that has not yet reached final conclusion," she said.

+The shareholder's attorney, Stuart Grant of Grant & Eisenhofer, said the ruling resolved significant legal issues.
+"We are very pleased with the result.
+After almost two years we eagerly await these documents and the truth they will reveal," he said.

-To determine if Wal-Mart's board properly investigated, the Indiana Electrical Workers Pension Trust Fund IBEW exercised its right as a stockholder in 2012 to demand the company provide certain documents.
+The Indiana Electrical Workers Pension Trust Fund IBEW exercised its right as a stockholder in 2012 to demand company provide documents related to the bribery probe.
 Eventually a dispute over information requested led the trust to sue in Delaware, where Bentonville, Arkansas-based Wal-Mart is incorporated.

-Wal-Mart objected to a ruling by then-Chancellor Leo Strine in 2013 ordering the retailer to provide seven years of documents, including some never reviewed by the board.
-The retailer appealed his order to provide documents that Wal-Mart said were protected by the attorney-client privilege.
+Wal-Mart appealed a ruling by then-Chancellor Leo Strine in 2013 ordering the retailer to provide seven years of documents, including some never reviewed by the board and others Wal-Mart said were subject to attorney-client privilege.

-The Delaware Supreme Court's unanimous ruling rejected Wal-Mart's arguments and said in a 39-page ruling that certain lower-ranking officials had a "reporting relationship" to members of the board, making their communications relevant.
+The Delaware Supreme Court's unanimous ruling rejected Wal-Mart's arguments and said in a 39-page opinion that certain lower-ranking officials had a "reporting relationship" to members of the board, making their communications relevant.

-The high court also found the seven-year period of documents was appropriate because Wal-Mart did not initially object to it.

 In addition, the Supreme Court held that the attorney-client privilege could not protect information if the documents are essential to proving a breach of fiduciary duties.